playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ### React

-React is able to bypass the scoping inside of a CSS module file by prefixing `:global` to a selector, like so:
+React is able to bypass the scoping inside a CSS module file by prefixing `:global` to a selector, like so:

 ```css
 /* App.module.css */